PanosGor/Computer-Vision-Game/README.md

 Then the intersection of the extreme points is calculated as the center of the hand.
 Next the distance for the extreme point furthest away from the center of the hand is calculated.
 By using a ratio (0.8) of that distance as a radius, a circle is created around the circle.

-Any points outside if the circle and far away from the bottom count as extended fingers.
+Any points outside if the circle and far away from the bottom, count as extended fingers.

+**Second Approach**

+For Player 2 a model was developed by using Convolutional Neural Networks.
+The model is divided into three parts
+-	Creating the dataset,
+-	Training the model on the dataset
+-	and using the model in order to predict the data.

 Folder "Methods" contains the dataset and the two Python scripts that were ysed for gathering the data and training the model